 For instance, looking specifically at JC Penny portrait prices, their photo packages are relatively inexpensive at $14.99 per session per subject, but they also offer high-resolution digital albums and standard prints.
 It is important to keep these photo package add-ons in mind when deciding how to price portrait photography packages.

 It’s also worth mentioning that JC Penny portrait prices often utilize photo package deals, which you’ll want to take into account when deciding on your pricing.
 Remember, price competitively.

 Family photography packages are a great opportunity to showcase a family’s dynamic and get creative, with unique family portrait ideas.
 Similarly, maternity shoot packages and newborn photography packages highlight the joys of a new life in the world.

 Both of these types of photography packages should include different image sizes and location options.
-One package might include an in-studio shoot only and another could include an off site location like a park or the family’s home.
-Make sure you also include an online photo album option so clients can share the family and baby photo packages easily.
+One package might include an in-studio shoot only and another could include an off-site location like a park or the family’s home.
+As discussed above in the JC Penny Portrait prices, make sure you also include an online photo album option so clients can share the family and baby photo packages easily.

 Designing Boudoir Photo Packages

 Boudoir photography lends itself to a lot of creative photoshoot ideas and clients are increasingly looking to hire professionals for these types of shoots.
-A pre-shoot consultation is a must for boudoir shoots to establish trust with the client and should be included in the photography package.
-You can also offer packages for an at home shoot or a shoot in a professional studio.
+A pre-shoot consultation is a must for boudoir shoots to establish trust with the client and should be included in the photography package prices.
+You can also offer packages for an at-home shoot or a shoot in a professional studio.

 Create an Online Portfolio to Help Sell Photo Packages